pudly/schmopera-hugo/content/articles/second-city-tso.md

 It was a night of sketch comedy, either about or with the Toronto Symphony Orchestra; my hat goes off to writers Carly Heffernan and Scott Montgomery, and particularly to writer/composer/pianist Matthew Reid, who sat humbly at the piano amid the TSO players.
 In character - and maybe otherwise - the Second City ensemble seemed to relish the chance to storm the Roy Thomson Hall stage and park themselves where they apparently don't belong.
 The whole thing was a hoot; it wasn't "funny, for the orchestra", but properly funny.

 Audience stereotypes, flute-sex toy jokes, the inflated power of theatre ushers - it was all coming at me like a good roast.
+It was like that weird experience where someone tells you about yourself, picking out details that seem random or unexpected.
+Mochrie and the ensemble made fun of how symphony audiences are old and wealthy - the opposite of the usual Second City crowd - and how we display varying degrees of trying to look smart.

 \- window into jokes about our people (we're old and rich, not SC usual crew)
 \- reveals why classical music is funny - raises stakes really high